TobiWestermann/OutOfPhase/README.md

 Some remarks
 For most parameter it is better to use small synchron blocks (e.g. 2ms) and smooth the update.
 If you need smoothing on a sample base (like for gains) use applyRamp from the buffer (it is linear, but faster compared to a sample-based smoothing).

+(a german video exist to build the Gain)

+## Second Example EQ (Peak, one band)

+This example is very short in the description here.
+You will find the source code on Github (AAT_EQ1)

+1. Solve your math first.
+You will find the formulas for Equalizer by searching for the "RBJ cookbook".
+2. Understand what a second order section filter is.
+(LTI System, with 3 transversal (b0,b1,b2) and 2 recursive coefficients (a1,a2))
+3. Build the audio class (3 parameter (Gain, Freq, Q))
+4. Build the GUI (3 rotary knobs)
+5. Done

+(a german video exist to build the EQ)

+### Remarks
+For a general solution with more possibilities for Equalizer (cut, shelf), use the given TGMLib